oscarwumit/oscarwumit.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Oscar Wu, currently a Ph.D. candidate in Prof. William H. [Green's group](https://greengroup.mit.edu/oscar-haoyang-wu) at MIT.
-My thesis is about
+My thesis is about chemical engineering and computation.

 Update
 =====